Install Kubermatic Kubernetes Platform (KKP) EEEnterprise Edition

 Please contact sales to receive your credentials.

-- Master cluster – A Kubernetes cluster which is responsible for storing the information about users, projects and SSH keys.
-It hosts the KKP components and might also act as a seed cluster.
+- Master Cluster – A Kubernetes cluster which is responsible for storing central information about users, projects and SSH keys.
+It hosts the KKP master components and might also act as a seed cluster.

 When downloading the installer, make sure to choose the